MischaU8/yumyum/curves/proportional-curve-editing_A69hFwme990.md

 Uploaded: 2023-06-02

-yum yum Floyd here with a quick tip for proportional curve editing and plasticity start by moving an end point on a curve then press and hold the ALT key all of the CVS will move proportional to their parametric value
+yum yum Floyd here with a quick tip for proportional curve editing in Plasticity start by moving an end point on a curve then press and hold the ALT key all of the CVS will move proportional to their parametric value